 The Split panel that appears for database surfaces, domains and blocks allows one or more splits to occur in any of the computational coordinate directions.

 Within the Split panel, several frames are provided with controls determining how you define split locations.
 In the Split Location frame:

-represent a point on the computational line along which it will be split.
-For blocks, the XYZ coordinates will represent a point on a computational plane by
+will represent a point on the computational line along which it will be split.
+For blocks, the XYZ coordinates will represent a point on a computational plane

 - Delete Last Point: Allows the last defined split location to be deleted from memory.

 - Slide Point: Allows the last defined or selected split location to be moved in the Split Direction (not available when a connector

 The Curve Options frame only appears when a connector or database curve has been selected for splitting.

 - Percent of Length: Sets the split point to be a percentage of the arc length of the curve.